pwaring/cv/resume.md

 Summary
 -------

 IT professional with broad range of qualifications up to and including postgraduate level.
-Experience in public, private and voluntary sectors, including combined ten years of service on several boards.
+Experience in public, private and voluntary sectors, including service on several boards.
 Currently seeking long-term freelance clients and non-executive directorships.

 Technical Skills
 ------

 *   **Computer Languages:** Proficient with PHP and SQL.
 Familiar with C, Java and Perl.
 *   **Web Development:** Proficient with HTML and XML.
-Familiar with CSS and jQuery.
+Familiar with CSS, JavaScript and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
 *   **Server Software:** Proficient with Apache, MySQL and Postfix.
 Familiar with Dovecot.
 *   **Version Control:** Familiar with Git and Subversion.